sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

 ## Adding a personal access token

 Access tokens can be configured either for your user account, or globally, if you're a site admin of the Sourcegraph instance.
+Either token will suffice for most [interactions with the code host](../explanations/permissions_in_batch_changes.md#code-host-interactions-in-batch-changes), but some actions (such as [importing changesets](./tracking_existing_changesets.md) or syncing with the code host) require global credentials to be configured.

 ### For yourself